utlib/collections-uoft/README.md

 As of March 2023 this documentation status is *draft* and has not been approved by UTL Senior Staff.

+'''
+└─ root
+    |
+    |- docs -> click here for all documentation pages
+    |
+'''

 ## About Collections U of T
 [Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' repository for digitized special collections and archives.
 It provides open access to these digital collections through the [International Image Interoperability Framework (IIIF)](https://iiif.io/) and standard metadata formats.